WELCOME!

 If you do not show up for your scheduled therapy appointment, and you have not notified me at least 24 hours in advance, you will be required to pay the full cost of the session.

-If you have any questions, please do not hesitate to contact me for further information.
+If you have any questions, please contact me for further information.

 FAQS